 - living conditions (for example, socio-economic characteristics, housing, and income inequality), and

 - working conditions (for example, labour market conditions).

-Peer groups based on 2015 health region boundaries and 2011 Census of Population and 2011 National Household Survey data are available.
-There are currently nine peer groups identified by letters A through I. There have been no changes made to peer group assignments since 2014.
+Peer groups are based on 2018 health region boundaries and 2016 Census of Population data.
+There are currently eight peer groups identified by letters A through H.

-A more detailed discussion on the rationale and methods involved in the development of peer groups is available in Health Region (2014) Peer Groups – Working paper.
+A more detailed discussion on the rationale and methods involved in the development of peer groups is available in Health Region Peer Groups – Working paper, 2018.